andreasKroepelin/polylux/book/src/polylux.md

   to call it).
 - Decently looking themes.

+If you like it, consider [giving a star on GitHub](https://github.com/andreasKroepelin/packages)!

 ## Why the name?
 A [*polylux*](https://en.wikipedia.org/wiki/Polylux_(overhead_projector)) is
 a brand of overhead projectors very common in Eastern German schools (where the